German Shepherd Growth & Weight Chart (Updated in 2025)

 Research has shown that neutering dogs can affect their growth.
 But how exactly?
 Well, it’s not entirely clear, and there is more research yet to be done.

-But early indications show that early neutering can increase the length of time that the bone grows.
+However early indications show that early neutering can increase the length of time that the bone grows.
 Meaning potentially taller dogs.
 But this also poses questions about whether this affects the joint alignment and whether it can cause any problems.
-And for the German Shepherd breed and his heightened propensity for hip dysplasia, this is a concern to be aware of.
+For the German Shepherd breed and his heightened propensity for hip dysplasia, this is a concern to be aware of.

-But waiting for full skeletal maturity also poses risks.
-Because neutering for females can reduce mammary cancer.
+But waiting for full skeletal maturity also poses risks because neutering can reduce mammary cancer in females.
 If spayed before her first heat, it can eliminate the chances of this type of cancer altogether.

 Overall, how neutering affects your dog’s growth is something to discuss with your vet.
 As they will be able to offer you tailored advice for your German Shepherd.